nsping13/GAN-Steerability-without-optimization/README.md

 Great circle | 'greatin'
 Small circle | 'smallin'

+## PLUG AND PLAY

 For your conveneint we also uploaded separate modules for directions and walks.
 Please see modules.py.
+You are invited to take the module you need and just plant in your code environment.